osic/qe-docs/upgrade_test_tool_reqs.rst

 Diagram
 =======

-The following image shows a simplified diagram of the architecture of the tool, it does not include all the interaction between modules.
+The following image shows a simplified diagram of the architecture of the toolset, it does not include all of the interactions between modules.

 .. image:: images/upgrade_test_tool_architecture_v2.0.jpg
     :align: center
-    :alt: Upgrade Test Tool
+    :alt: Upgrade Test Toolset